 The Norwegian Bliss has all of its youth programs on Deck 5.
 There’s the Splash Academy, which is a drop-off program for children ages 3-12; a separate Guppies playroom for ages 6 months to 3 (not drop-off); and at the end of the hall, Entourage which is a teen club for kids ages 13 to 17.

 The Splash Academy has three age divisions: Turtles are 3-5; Seals are 6-9, and Dolphins are 10-12.
-Children who where diapers can still participate in Splash Academy, but a parent or guardian must be on standby to change diapers.
+Children who wear diapers can still participate in Splash Academy, but a parent or guardian must be on standby to change diapers.
 The club provides a special pager/phone for that purpose.

 Dolphins can have sign out privileges with parent authorization.
-Sign out authorizations do not apply on port days (for 10-12).
+Sign-out authorizations do not apply on port days (for 10-12).